cashubtc/nuts/pol.md

 2. Leaf index $I = \text{SHA256}(B')$ parsed as a big-endian integer.
 3. Walk up the 256 levels:
    - For $d \in [0, 255]$:
-     - The $d$-th bit of the bitmask determines child position.
      - If the $d$-th bit is $1$, pop the next sibling from the proof's `siblings`.
      - If $0$, use default empty node $(default\_hash[d], 0)$.
      - Compute the parent node $(hash, sum)$ at level $d+1$.